pagekey/website/docs/pkos/index.md

 Try these commands to get started in a hurry.

-- `docker-compose run` - Build and run the OS
+- `docker-compose up` - Build and run the OS
   - You must have Docker/`docker-compose` installed and configured for GUI applications to run within a container.
   - Added in OS13
   - Also available: